hplt-project/OpusTrainer/README.md

   - until dirty 5 # use `inf` to mean until forever

 modifiers:
 - UpperCase: 0.05 # Apply uppercase randomly to 0.05% of sentences.
-Use 0 to disable
+Set to 0 to disable, or remove line entirely.
 - TitleCase: 0.05 # Apply titlecase randomly to 0.05% of sentences.
-Use 0 to disable
-#- tags: 0.08 # Requires dataset augmented with alignment info, appended to the
+#- Tags: 0.08 # Requires dataset augmented with alignment info, appended to the
   #  num_tags: 6
   #  custom_detok_src: null # Null value for the src detokenizer
   #  custom_detok_trg: zh